 Higher Fees and APR: Expect to pay higher annual fees and interest rates to compensate the issuer for their risk.

-no deposit" typically means the individual is looking to submit a prequalification form or a "soft pull" for an unsecured credit card that produces an instant response.
+So, searching for a credit card with "no credit check, instant approval, and no deposit" typically means the individual is looking to submit a prequalification form or a "soft pull" for an unsecured credit card that produces an instant response.

 To view a list of credit cards for individuals with less-than-perfect credit that use a prequalification process (soft pull) visit, Prequalify for a Credit Card with Bad Credit.
-The credit cards located on that page allows you to check your odds of approval
+The credit cards located on that page allow you to check your odds of approval without harming your credit score.